attractivechaos/khashl/README.md

 ### <a name="custom"></a>Custom keys

 You can put C `struct` into a hash table as long as you provide a hash function and an equality function.
-Note that you can use macro functions.
+You can use macro functions.

 ## <a name="algo"></a>Algorithm